forrestcoward/MTG-Card-Generator/README.md

 ## Deployment

 The application is deployed as an [Azure static web app](https://azure.microsoft.com/en-us/products/app-service/static) in a personal Azure subscription.
 During deployment, the API is integrated and bundled with the application, so the backend does not need to be hosted separately.
 Pushes into the `main` branch will automatically deploy a new version of the application using a GitHub Action.
-Deployment takes just a few minutes.
+Deployment should just take a few minutes.

 # Links